 - Provide infants and children with health and wellness care

-- Manage health and wellness for women, which includes prenatal and preconception care
+- Manage health and wellness for women, which includes initial prenatal and preconception care

 - District of Columbia

 - New Hampshire

 - Rhode Island

 Currently, 16 states operate with reduced practice for nurse practitioners.
 In this model, nurse practitioners have limited authority in one or more aspects of nurse practitioner practice.
 The nurse practitioner is required to have a regulated plan of collaboration with another health provider (most commonly a physician), or one or more aspects of practice are limited.